remiljw/CruiseAPIs/README.md

  - Test your endpoints.
     - Endpoints can be tested via the CLI or an API testing tool e.g POSTMAN
     - Get your access tokens via the `.../api/token/` url
-    - Add tokens to request others
+    - Add access tokens to request headers
     - List of url endpoints can be found in the Cruise/urls.py and CruiseAPI/urls.py.
     - Testing can also be done via the API doc-page[ core api] (`../api/doc/`)